Skip to main content

 The tool will allow you to test different experiment lengths, and will warn you if it can’t find feasible designs for a particular length.
 However, we generally would not recommend going under two weeks and think a month is a good starting point for most businesses.

-Can I run concurrent tests?
+Can I run concurrent (or multi-cell) tests?

 When analyzing the tests, the important thing to do is when analyzing test #1, exclude all test locations from test #2, so that they’re not used in the control when building the model.
 Similarly, when analyzing test #2, exclude all test locations from test #1.